work7z/LafTools/dev/notes/common/issues.md

 **If you're currently located in China, then please use cnpm instead of npm for a better network env.**

-# Network Issue in China
+# For Developers in China Mainland
-In China, it's probably having some connectivity issue while downloading deps, this section includes common cases in China.
+In China mainland, it's probably having some connectivity issue while downloading deps, this section includes common cases in China.

 ### git cannot push/pull